autowarefoundation/autoware.universe/planning/freespace_planner/README.md

 ## freespace_planner_node

 `freespace_planner_node` is a global path planner node that plans trajectory in the space having static/dynamic obstacles.
+This node is currently based on Hybrid A\* search algorithm in `freespace_planning_algorithms` package.
-This node is based on Hybrid A\* search algorithm in `astar_search` package.
+Other algorithms such as rrt\* will be also added and selectable in the future.

 **Note**
 Due to the constraint of trajectory following, the output trajectory will be split to include only the single direction path.